john-cd/rust_howto/bk/drafts/categories/cryptography_cryptocurrencies/_index.md

 BEWARE: Be wary of scams.

 - Cryptocurrency prices are notoriously volatile, experiencing dramatic swings in value in short periods.
 This makes them highly speculative "investments", with the potential for significant losses.
-- The cryptocurrency space attracts scammers who may try to defraud users through phishing, fake ICOs, or other schemes.
+- The cryptocurrency space attracts scammers, who may try to defraud users through phishing, fake ICOs, or other schemes.
 - The relatively unregulated nature of cryptocurrency markets makes them susceptible to manipulation, such as "pump and dump" schemes.
 - Cryptocurrency exchanges and wallets can be vulnerable to hacking attempts.